alteryx/woodwork/contributing.md

 Whether you are a novice or experienced software developer, all contributions and suggestions are welcome!

 #### 0. Fork repo (optional)
-* The code is hosted on GitHub, it helps keep things clean if you fork it first and clone from there
+* The code is hosted on GitHub, it helps keep things clean if you fork it first and clone from there.
+* Otherwise, just clone directly from the repo

 #### 1. Clone repo